 ANZ will likely retain its strong market position in New Zealand.
-The bank is by far the largest bank in New Zealand with a market share of about 30% in housing lending as of March 31, 2023.
-This is substantially higher than that of its next biggest rival, ASB Bank Ltd., which has a 22% share.
+The bank is by far the largest bank in New Zealand with a market share of about 31% in housing lending.
+This is substantially higher than that of its next biggest rival, ASB Bank Ltd.